openintents/filemanager/FileManager/readme.txt

 - Use custom icons for certain file types (issue 333, Google Code-in task by Matěj Konečný)
 - Accept return key for entering a path (issue 461, Google Code-in task by Matěj Konečný)
 - Support View Intent to open the filemanager (issue 396, Google Code-in task by Chickenbellyfinn)
+- support for multi-select ZIP compression (patch by Evgeniy Berlog)

+- new icons and translations by Google Code-in students

 ---------------------------------------------------------
 release: 1.1.6